Managed or Unmanaged Device? Duo’s Device Trust Has You Covered

 Easily Integrate Duo with Device Management Solution of Your Choice

-For organizations that have deployed device management solutions, Duo provides out of box integrations with Unified Endpoint Management (UEM) solutions such as Active Directory domain-joined devices, Microsoft Intune, Jamf Pro and VMware Workspace ONE.
+For organizations that have deployed device management solutions, Duo provides out of box integrations with Unified Endpoint Management (UEM) solutions such as Microsoft Entra ID domain-joined devices, Microsoft Intune, Jamf Pro and VMware Workspace ONE.

 For organizations that have deployed a solution that is not listed above, Duo provides a Device API that allows administrators to upload a list of unique device identifiers from your enterprise device management systems to Duo.
 At the time of authentication, the Trusted Endpoint policy verifies that the device identifiers collected by the Device Health application are present in the identifiers stored in Duo and allows access only from trusted Windows and macOS devices.
 This API is available to all paying Duo Beyond customers.